Generic Name: clonazepam (kloe NAZ e pam)

 What is the most important information I should know about clonazepam?

-You should not use this medication if you have severe liver disease, of if you are allergic to clonazepam or to other benzodiazepines, such as alprazolam (Xanax), chlordiazepoxide (Librium), clorazepate (Tranxene), diazepam (Valium), lorazepam (Ativan), or oxazepam (Serax).
+You should not use this medicine if you have narrow-angle glaucoma or severe liver disease, or if you are allergic to Valium or a similar medicine.

 What should I discuss with my healthcare provider before taking clonazepam?